ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    1. Providing receivers with assertions about Domain Owners' policies

+Kucherawy (ed), et al.  Expires 28 September 2020               [Page 4]

+Internet-Draft                  DMARCbis                      March 2020

    2. Providing feedback to senders so they can monitor authentication and judge threats

-Kucherawy (ed), et al.  Expires 22 September 2020               [Page 4]

-Internet-Draft                  DMARCbis                      March 2020

    The basic outline of DMARC is as follows: